 Corneal transplantation is not only possible, it has been used for nearly a century.

 A healthy, clear cornea is needed for good vision.
 If your cornea is injured or damaged by disease, it may become swollen or scarred.
 This can cause glare or blurred vision.
 In a corneal transplant, a surgeon removes the damaged cornea and replaces it with a clear donor cornea.
 There are several corneal transplant surgery options available, depending on the situation.

 Corneal transplantation is the most common type of eye transplant.
 But it is not the only one.

 Sometimes, doctors can use part of a human placenta, donated after childbirth, to heal the cornea.
 They can use the innermost layer of the placenta, called the amniotic membrane, to create a healing bandage.
 This bandage can be temporary or permanent.
 These membranes help heal and regenerate surface tissues of the eye.
 This is called amniotic membrane transplantation (AMT), and it has been used for a long time to heal the sclera and the conjunctiva.

 Surgeons have also been able to successfully perform eyelash transplantation.
 This can restore eyelashes lost due to burns, injury and other medical conditions.

 Doctors continue to explore whether it is possible to transplant other parts of the eye.
-In July 2010, French doctors announced that they had transplanted eye lids and tear ducts as part of a full-face transplant for a man with a genetic disorder.
-Researchers are also focusing on how to replace damaged retinal cells with healthy transplants.
+In July 2010, French doctors transplanted eyelids and tear ducts during a full-face transplant.
+Eyelids have been included in other face transplants in recent years as well.